MelchiorDahrk/The-Popular-Plague/The Popular Plague.md

 Then you are free to copy and redistribute the material for use in The Elder Scrolls III: Morrowind

 ## Changelog:
-1.1.2
+1.2.0
+* Improved skybox appearance
+* Smoother animations
+* Fixed one-sided collision in elevator for MGE XE
+* Optimized the Nadir cell
+* Fix openmw teleport locations not being save-specific
+* Disabled teleportation in The Eidolon
+* Fixed double-activating bug causing players to get trapped in The Eidolon 1.1.2
 * Updated journal entry to indicate that you can infect NPCs while you have the disease
 * Made the disease unable to be removed by normal means